-These are the years when it’s the most challenging to raise kids.
-We only have so much time before we launch them into the world.
-As we ring in a new year, my new year’s resolution is to make some changes in my parenting that will not only help my teen mature, but will save my sanity too.
+I’m finding the teen years the most challenging stage of parenting.
+As we ring in a new year, my new year’s resolution is to make changes to my parenting, pivots that will not only help my teen mature, but will save my sanity too.

-I won’t open that dirty gym bag late at night to find sweaty clothes fermenting on the bottom of the bag.
+I will no longer open that dirty gym bag with sweaty clothes fermenting on the bottom of the bag.
 I won’t pick up those shoes, books, or plates.
 I will not venture into my teen’s room, because I know I will immediately shift into cleaning mode and end up spending three hours disinfecting the entire space.

 I resolve to control my temper while sitting in my car, waiting on my teen to get out of school, practice, meetings, groups, rehearsals, games, parties, or a friend’s house.
 I will quietly listen to my music, scroll through Facebook, take slow deep breaths, and not think of all the things I could be doing with my time.
 I won’t text “Hurry up!” or “Where are you?” or “Let’s goooo!”
 Instead, I will wait patiently and control the bubbling rage within.

 I won’t immediately stop what I’m doing when my teen texts, “Plans changed, Mom.
 Can you come get me now?”
-I will politely text in response, “I’ll be there when I can, sweetie.
+I will politely text in response, “I’ll be there soon, sweetie.
 Find something to do while you wait.”
 Then I will take my sweet time finishing whatever I’m doing before I get in my car.